No. 24 Dayton pulls away late, beats SMU 74-62 - KVIA

 DAYTON, Ohio (AP) — Mustapha Amzil and DaRon Holmes II each scored 20 points, and No. 24 Dayton pulled away late for a 74-62 win over SMU on Friday night.

-Kobe Elvis and Mike Sharavjamts each scored 10 points, and Toumani Camara had 18 rebounds as Dayton (2-0) took down the Mustangs for the first time in three seasons.
+Kobe Elvis and Mike Sharavjamts each scored 10 points, and Toumani Camara had a career-high 18 rebounds as Dayton (2-0) took down the Mustangs for the first time in three seasons.

 Zach Nutall had 20 points and Samuell Williamson added 14 for SMU (1-1), which shot 34% after hitting 50% of its shots in a win over Texas A&M-Commerce on Monday night.